 Once all the hard work’s done, you’ll need something to relax on.
 Having such a beautiful Easter weekend as we did this year, you’ll no doubt already have pulled the furniture covers off your long-forgotten patio set if you already had one.
 If your garden furniture set has seen better days, whatever it’s made from there are some simple steps you can take to revive it.
 Why not take a look at our handy outdoor furniture care guide here?
 This will have it looking its best in no time.

-If you’re still looking for some comfortable outdoor patio furniture, look no further than our full range at wilko.com.
+If you’re still looking for some comfortable and affordable outdoor patio furniture, look no further than our full range at wilko.com.

 National BBQ Week